Fort Zumwalt South rallies past Ladue for third state title in four seasons

 Fort Zumwalt South began to chip away at the Ladue defensive fortress early in the second half.
 Sophomore Aidan Dietiker, who switched from a position out wide to become the target player of the Bulldogs’ attack, blasted a shot that required a strong save from Friedman.

-And 28 seconds after Dillon made a two-handed diving save off the foot of Ladue senior Dylan Melnick, Fort Zumwalt West found its way inside the teeth of the Rams’ defense.
+And 28 seconds after Dillon made a two-handed diving save off the foot of Ladue senior Dylan Melnick, Fort Zumwalt South found its way inside the teeth of the Rams’ defense.

 Senior Kolby Uelk found a path along the goal line and sent a pass inside the box that Karson Gibbs finished, after a gentle instruction to his younger brother Ryley Gibbs.